ItzzMeGrrr/itzzmegrrr/README.md

 ## About Me
 I am a passionate developer with a strong interest in web development and security.
 Graduated in 2023 with a Bachelor of Engineering in Computer Science and Engineering, I enjoy exploring the intersection of programming and cybersecurity.
 Constantly seeking new challenges and learning opportunities, I actively participate in bug bounty programs and Capture The Flag (CTF) competitions.

+Currently Hacking Mastercard Professionally.

 ## Skills
-- Programming Languages: Python, PHP, JavaScript
+- Programming/Scripting: Python, PHP, JavaScript, Bash, Powershell, Batch
 - Web Development: HTML, CSS, Laravel
 - Security: Web and Mobile Application Security, Bug Bounty, CTFs